OpticalWaveGauging/OpticalWaveGauging_DNN/README.md

 ## Training models

-To train models to predict wave height, the following scripts will do so for all combinations of 4 models (MobileNetV1, MobileNetV2, InceptionV3, and InceptionResnet2), and 4 batch sizes (16, 32, 64, and 128 images).
+To train models to predict wave height, the following scripts will do so for all combinations of 4 models (MobileNetV1, DenseNet201, InceptionV3, and InceptionResnet2), and 4 batch sizes (16, 32, 64, and 128 images).

+Note that in this Tensorflow 2 version of the repository, DenseNet201 is used instead of MobileNetV2, which was used in the paper but is not implemented correctly at the time of writing using keras in Tensorflow 2 without modifying the MobileNetV2 source script.
+Therefore DenseNet201 is used instead, which gives similar results to MobileNetV2

 ```
 python train_OWG.py -c configfile.json